dave-pang/DPDropDownMenu/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+- iOS 8.3 or above
+- Xcode 8 or above
+- Swift 3

 ## Installation